Blog > Compilation Engagement > Compilation Engagement in Canada: Guide for SMEs & Accounting Firms (2026)

 Who needs it (SMBs, startups, contractors, real estate investors)

-A compilation engagement is appropriate for any business that requires organized financial statements but does not need assurance.
+A compilation engagement is appropriate for any business that requires organised financial statements but does not need assurance.
 This includes:

-Businesses that do not require audited statements but need clean, organized financials for operations or lenders.
+Businesses that do not require audited statements but need clean, organised financials for operations or lenders.

 Startup founders usually need financials for raising capital or meeting investor expectations.

-Self-employed professionals need organized statements, mainly for taxes or loan applications.
+Self-employed professionals need organised statements, mainly for taxes or loan applications.

 Investors who have various rental properties use compiled statements for financing or refinancing.